Delaware - The Nemours Estate

 Delaware’s Nemours Estate is a vibrant and historically rich alternative to what most people flock to Delaware for – the beaches.
 Beaches are everywhere, and while Delaware has some great beaches to offer, there’s more to Delaware than the beaches.

-I will admit, you won’t find an abundance of options for Delaware.
+I will admit you won’t find many options for Delaware.
 I asked loads of locals for recommendations and got three: The beach, Bombay Hook, and The United States Naval Academy, which, while close, is in Maryland.
 Delaware is a small state, after all.
 The second smallest state, to be exact, following the tiny but beautiful Rhode Island.

 Lucky for us, I uncovered an unusual find.
-And, I’m proud to say this place advertises itself as listed in Atlas Obscura.
-A resource known to travel enthusiasts for highlighting unique things to do worldwide.
+And I’m proud to say this place advertises that it’s listed in Atlas Obscura—a resource known to travel enthusiasts for highlighting unique things to do worldwide.

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.